my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 **Visual Mode and Source Mode**

-Visual Mode has inline prview of eqns, and in time preview of your markdown, like in Typora.
+Visual Mode has inline preview of eqns, and in time preview of your markdown, like in Typora.

 Side-to-side preview can be slow and the previewer can crash for a large file.
 That's where Visual Mode comes in handy.